 Liver pudding is a quintessential southern staple, it’s not necessarily an acquired taste either you like it or you don’t.
 My husband and I enjoy liver pudding, but Jennifer won’t even touch it or try it.
-Liver pudding, is 96 % fat-free, it contains pork broth, pork liver, salt, spices, corn and wheat meal.
+Liver pudding, contains pork broth, pork liver, salt, spices, corn and wheat meal.

 How to Cook Liver Pudding

 Liver pudding is very easy to cook, you don’t have to do a lot to it.
 You just add about a teaspoon of oil to your pan, and allow your liver pudding to cook until it begins to come out of the casing.